 NinjaTrader mobile app

 - Very disappointed there is no Ninja Trader mobile app.
 Trading on the move is merely not an option.
-However, NinjaTrader brokerage users have the ability to access their accounts through the CQG mobile app.
+However, NinjaTrader brokerage users can access their accounts through the CQG mobile app.

 Winner: Tradestation

 You can quickly access quotes, hot lists, and order matrix.
-The design is good and transitions from viewing your portfolio to sending orders is very easy due to the well-designed interface.
-It is possible to analyse and trade option spreads with strike and expirations and volume for markets.
+The design is good, and transitions from viewing your portfolio to sending orders are effortless due to the well-designed interface.
+It is possible to analyse, and trade option spreads with strike and expirations and volume for markets.

 7. Speed, Backtesting and Charting

-The last thing you want is to code a system on one platform and then code the same system on another platform and get different results.
-If this is the case, then something has clearly gone wrong in the testing process or with the way the software calculates order entry.
+The last thing you want is to code a system on one platform and then code the same one on another and get different results.
+If this is the case, something has clearly gone wrong in the testing process or the way the software calculates order entry.

-Tradestation and Multicharts both use the same language, so they tend to crossover seamlessly.
-In fact, with most strategies, you can copy and paste the code from one platform to the other, and it will work (might require a couple of keyword modifications).
-With a well-coded strategy we will get the same backtest results with Tradestation and Multicharts as well as Ninja Trader – this shows us that whatever we are doing makes sense.
+Tradestation and Multicharts use the same language, so they crossover seamlessly.
+In fact, with most strategies, you can copy and paste the code from one platform to the other, and it will work (it might require a couple of keyword modifications).
+With a well-coded strategy, we will get the same backtest results with Tradestation and Multicharts as well as Ninja Trader – this shows us that whatever we are doing makes sense.

 Tradestation

-- Charting on both the browser-based platform and desktop application focuses on keeping things simple.
-We find the layout designs are clean and practical.
-Web trading is well designed, and chart trading functionality is superior to many other brokers.
+- Charting on browser-based and desktop applications focuses on keeping things simple.
+We find the layout designs clean and practical.
+Web trading is well-designed, and chart trading functionality is superior to many other brokers.

-- If running a strategy with lots of loops on timeframes over ten years, it can take a long time and has been known to freeze.
+- Running a strategy with lots of loops on timeframes over ten years can take a long time and has been known to freeze.

 - We have had Tradestation 9.5 crash if we perform backtest optimisations using a lot of data.

-- We find Multicharts is faster performing backtests, we have confirmed this by running the same strategy backtest on the same set of data, we discovered Multicharts is faster by 20%.
+- We find Multicharts is faster performing backtests; we have confirmed this by running the same strategy backtest on the same set of data, and we discovered Multicharts is faster by 20%.

 - Tradestation offers Walk-forward analysis as well as Monte Carlo analysis to be able to evaluate your strategy using historical data distributions.